 In the last chapter, Emily finally confesses to Kazu.
 He obviously accepts, causing her to start crying.

-Ikki stopped wearing his first pair of A-Ts after they were damaged in his fight against Ringo and he refused to get them repaired as he wanted to create his own set of wings himself.
-However, he refused to throw them away because they were a gift from Ringo, and in Chapter 353, it's revealed that he's wearing the very same pair of A-Ts that Ringo gave him.
+Ikki stopped wearing his first pair of A-Ts after they were damaged in his fight against Ringo and he refused to get them repaired as he wanted to create his own set of wings for himself.
+However, he refused to throw them away because they were a gift from Ringo, and in Chapter 353, it's revealed that he's wearing that exact same pair of A-Ts.
 It's clear what he's saying: Ringo gave him his wings, and that's the way it should be.

 It's also pretty heartwarming how Ikki entrusted the Storm Regalia to Ringo.
 Sure, it was for the purpose of bending the rules to give them a critical advantage over Sora when they really needed it, but the fact that he trusted her with it says a lot about how much faith he has in her.

 Rika telling her mother how Ikki, Ringo, Mikan, and Ume are her family and more important to her than the world.

 The fact that this is the cover of the very last chapter of Air Gear is pretty heartwarming in and of itself.